scholarslab/scholarslab.github.io/collections/_posts/2019-05-16-automate-downloading-pdfs.md

 layout: post
 slug: automate-downloading-pdf-files
 title: Automate Downloading PDF Files
-categories:
-  - Digital Humanities
+category: blog
 tags:
+- automation
-  - Digital Humanities
+- tutorial
 ---

 Don't you hate it when a website offers a PDF of their content (scanned